France-ioi/algorea-devdoc/auth/loading-workflow.md

 ## Reauth session storage

 If cookies are not used, no token can have been stored by the browser.
-However, the expiration may still have been stored, indicating that last time the website was used, there was a session open.

 ### Case 1: Login callback

 If *code* and *state* are provided as parameters, it means we are back from the login-module after a successful login.
-In this case, the current expiration, if any, is removed and the OAuth authentication continues... (see login workflows) On success, the token is stored in the app state (but not stored)
+In this case, the OAuth authentication continues (see login workflows) and on success, the token is stored in the app state (but not stored)

 ### Case 2: Otherwise

-FIXME: does not work in case of temporary user.
-Using LM is not really working as well if the LM does not accept the callback url.

-If an expiration is stored, we consider the user was logged in the last time he visited the website.
-So the application redirects to the login-module, which redirects immediately to the platform with either the code & state which will allow the application to get a token, or without credentials indicating that the user was not authenticated (LM service yet to be done).
+The application, when starting, redirects to the login-module, which redirects immediately to the platform with either the code & state (which will allow the application to get a token), or indicating that the user was not authenticated (LM service yet to be done).
+In the later case, the app starts a temporary session.

-### Case 3: Nothing stored

-Just start a temporary session.
+## Note on local dev

+For local development with an online backend, the cookie option cannot be used as we do not have the same domain or https.
+The reauth option may be difficult to put into place as well if localhost if not an accepted callback domain.